splewis/csgo-retakes/README.md

 **Note that this plugin is currently unreleased.
 There is no stable release.
 Expect bugs.**

 ## For plugin developers

 My goal is to keep the base retakes plugin as simple as possible.
 See [retakes.inc](scripting/include/retakes.inc) for how to extend the plugin.

 Here are some examples of what could be done using those natives:
 - different weapon allocation policies (by default, everyone gets an AK/M4, armor/helmet, and a kit)
-- change how players get put into teams by changing their "round points" or the team ratios, or by changing who is in the waiting queue if the game is full
+- change how players get put into teams by changing their "round points", the team ratios, or by changing who is in the waiting queue if the game is full
 - change how the bombsite is chosen each round (by default one is randomly picked each round)

 ## Download
 Stable releases are in the [GitHub Releases](https://github.com/splewis/csgo-retakes/releases) section.

 You may download the [latest development build](http://ci.splewis.net/job/csgo-retakes/lastSuccessfulBuild/) if you wish.
 If you report any bugs from these, make sure to include the build number (when typing ``sm plugins list`` into the server console, the build number will be displayed with the plugin version).

 ## Installation